 Why are trusts so popular?

-Trusts are often used as a mechanism by settlors to transfer property to family members (or others) while still allowing the settlor to establish limitations and restrictions over the property (either by being a trustee or by choosing the trustee and dictating the terms of the trust).
+Trusts are often used by settlors as a way to transfer property to family members (or others) while still allowing the settlor to establish limitations and restrictions over the property (either by being a trustee or by choosing the trustee and dictating the terms of the trust).
 If the settlor doesn’t want the beneficiary to own the property until a future date, the settlor can, through the trust agreement, set out how the trust property is to be invested and when the property will be distributed to the trust’s beneficiary.

 Trusts are also often used to hold assets on behalf of minors.
 Since minor children don’t have the legal capacity to enter a binding contract, even if ownership is transferred to them, trusts are used as a mechanism to hold the assets until the child reaches the age of majority or older.